• Recipes

 Chicken and Black Bean Enchiladas

-When you’re craving authentic Mexican enchiladas, skip the local taco joint and make your own chicken and black bean enchiladas from scratch.
+When craving authentic Mexican enchiladas, skip the local taco joint and make your own chicken and black bean enchiladas from scratch.
 It’s easy to do… pinky swear.
-These simple chicken enchiladas with red sauce (preferably homemade) use everyday ingredients, like leftover chicken (from a rotisserie), canned black beans and green chiles… and cheese.
-Yes, there’s LOTS of cheese in these chicken bean and cheese enchiladas.
-This recipe will feed 3-4 depending on appetites, but can easily be doubled for a crowd.
+These simple chicken enchiladas with red sauce use everyday ingredients, like leftover chicken (from a rotisserie), canned black beans, green chiles… and cheese.
+Yes, there’s LOTS of cheese in these enchiladas.
+Depending on appetites, this recipe will feed 3-4, but it can easily be doubled for a crowd.

 Like many of us, Taco Tuesday is definitely a “thing” in our house, but what about authentic Mexican enchiladas?
 They don’t happen nearly enough for my appetite and that’s too bad.
 Chicken enchiladas with that spicy red sauce are a thing of beauty.
 Like tacos and casseroles made a love child… with lots of cheese.